 Embryo Grading Explained: What 4AA Really Means

-Your embryology report is full of codes like 4AA, 3BB, and Day 5.
-Here is your definitive guide to decoding them.
+Your embryology report may include codes like 4AA, 3BB, and Day 5.
+Here is a practical guide to what those terms often mean.

 The Gardner Grading System (Day 5 Blastocysts)